 In recent years, a rapidly growing empirical literature has documented the uneven incidence and effect of trade shocks across local labor markets within countries (Autor et al., 2016; Topalova, 2010; Kovak, 2013; Dix-Carneiro and Kovak, 2017; Jaravel and Sager, 2019; McCaig and Pavcnik, 2018).
 These studies have emphasized the distributional consequences of uneven trade shocks on employment, wages and consumer prices across locations and occupations.
 However, they often employ a regression-based approach that implicitly treats individual labor markets as independent observations.
 This abstracts from the rich network structure that - via labor mobility across sectors and space - connects local labor markets and determines how shocks affect factor allocation and consumer prices in general equilibrium.
-While some studies have incorporated this feature, important questions remain unanswered: What is the implication of spatially uneven shocks across connected local labor markets?
+While some studies have incorporated this feature1, important questions remain unanswered: What is the implication of spatially uneven shocks across connected local labor markets?
 What is the qualitative role of labor reallocation in determining the gains from trade?
 And what is the relative quantitative importance of sectoral compared to spatial mobility?

 In this paper, I explore how local labor markets that are connected via imperfect labor mobility shape the aggregate welfare consequences of trade shocks with uneven incidence.
 I argue that when labor mobility is impeded by sectoral and spatial mobility frictions, the uneven incidence of a trade shock across local labor markets matters.
-On the one hand, improvements in allocative efficiency may arise and increase gains from trade.
-On the other hand, the uneven incidence of a trade shock across connected local labor markets might cause heightened competition for a limited pool of workers, inducing only limited reallocation of labor, and thus limit gains from trade.
+The key channel that I will focus is that when labor markets are connected, the uneven incidence of a trade shock across local labor markets might cause heightened competition for a limited pool, inducing only limited reallocation of abor and causing inflationary pressure, thus limiting the gains from trade.